 “We discussed new findings from both the On-Board Diagnostics and Applied Mechanics teams.
 It encourages us to look beyond our projects and realize how the bigger picture may impact what we are doing.
 We now need to discuss how our concept changes may lead to design conversations with the Power Cylinder team, so you’re consistently analyzing and revisiting how everyone works together to make a world-class engine.”

-In the afternoon, Kathryn moves on to making a difference inside Cummins Women’s Affinity Group
+In the afternoon, Kathryn moves on to make a difference inside Cummins Women’s Affinity Group

 (WAG).
 As a mother of four children, she is proud of how supportive the Company is of helping women return to work.

 “I spend about 10% of my time with the WAG.
 I do a lot with the Nursing Mother rooms in our offices and making sure they are functional.
-Sometimes I get employees emailing me about being pregnant for the first time, needing more info on helping with the transition or even just a new daycare recommendation in their town.
+Sometimes I get employees emailing me about being pregnant for the first time, the need for more info on helping with the transition, or even just a new daycare recommendation in their town.
 I like that Cummins encourages employees to achieve important personal goals that are not involved in our core work.”

 Near the end of the day, she’s back to coaching her team during a one-on-one meeting with a design engineer.
 She’s learned so much from different professional mentors inside Cummins and now it’s her turn to guide someone’s career development